Our skin specialists can help you achieve your desired look

 What are dermal fillers?

 Dermal fillers are an effective treatment to replace or add volume to the face.
 Volumisation may be sought to enhance existing features (e.g. lip and cheek augmentation) or replace volume lost during the ageing process.
 Volumisation with dermal fillers is an effective anti-ageing treatment.
-Dermal fillers are often used for facial rejuvenation in combination with muscle relaxant injections, and appropriate skin surface treatments, such as peels, laser and skin care.
+Dermal fillers are often used for facial rejuvenation in combination with anti-wrinkle/muscle relaxant injections, and appropriate skin surface treatments, such as peels, laser and skin care.

 Types of dermal filler